 => false

-As we can see, now we're not using just one equal sign "=" because it helps us assign a value to a variable,
+As we can see now we’re not using just one equal sign “=” because it help us to assign a value to a variable,

 as we saw in the last blog post.
-What we're doing now is a comparison, asking the machine if:
+What we’re doing now is a comparison, asking to the machine if

-These lines of code can be read as a question or with a question mark at the end.
-But, of course, you always have to have a true or false result, not something ambiguous.
+As you can notice all of these lines of code can be read as a question, or with a question mark at the end.
+You always have to have a true or false result, and not something ambiguous.

 Boolean variables

-This is any variable with a boolean value assigned to it, such as True or False, either directly or because it will evaluate some condition.
-Let's make a couple of examples.
+This is any variable that has a boolean value assigned to it, such as True or False, either directly or because it will evaluate some condition.
+Let’s make a couple of examples

 2.3.3 :015 > set_to_true = true